By Michael Burmy

 (Follow Michael Burmy and his Women’s Football Group on Facebook)

-Exeter, CA — The Women’s Football Alliance is pleased to announce that the Colorado Freeze has officially signed on as a full member and will play in the WFA for the 2018 season.
-Based in Denver, Colorado, the Freeze will compete in the Pacific Region and Mountain West Division as members of Division 3 for 2018.
+Exeter, CA — The Women’s Football Alliance is pleased to announce that the Roswell Destroyers have officially signed on as a full member and will play in the WFA for the 2018 season.
+Based in Roswell, New Mexico, the Destroyers will compete in the Pacific Region and Mountain West Division as members of Division 3 for 2018!